ben-xD/push/CONTRIBUTING.md

 - Implementation of methods called from the other side are called `PushXHandlers`, for example `PushHostHandlers` and `PushFlutterHandlers`.
 - Instances used to call methods on the other side of the serialization barrier have been called: `PushXApi`, for example `PushHostApi` and `PushFlutterApi`.

-The command used is to (re)generate pigeon files is: `flutter pub run pigeon --input pigeons/push_api.dart`
+The command used is to (re)generate pigeon files is: `cd push && flutter pub run pigeon --input pigeons/push_api.dart`